 “Over the last 20 years, 27 children have drowned in Victorian backyard swimming pools and spas.
 For every fatal drowning, there are about six more non-fatal incidents, with about 20 per cent of these resulting in long-term behavioural and learning impairment.

-“Drowning is the most common cause of preventable deaths of children under the age of five, and the registration and certification in this proposed law will help us as a community to reduce this risk.
+“Drowning is the most common cause of preventable deaths of children under the age of five, and the registration and certification in this law will help us as a community to reduce this risk.

 “Children should always be supervised around water, and young children should never be out-of-reach of a parent or carer, especially while in the water.”

 Under the law, Councils took charge of the mandatory registration scheme from 1 December, 2019, with all swimming pool and spa owners required to contact their local Council to register.

 Compliance certificates for pool and spa safety barriers will be required every three years.

 Suggested due dates for compliance certificates are staggered depending on the age of the pool or spa, with all pools and spas statewide expected to be compliant by 29 October, 2021.

 “A survey last year by the Victorian Municipal Building Surveyors Group found non-compliance with existing laws on swimming pool and spa barriers was as high as 90 per cent, and that pool and spa owners generally had a poor understanding of the requirements they needed to meet,” Cr Stevenson said.